Salamanca

 Shopping

-The Tourist Shop is located in Plaza Mayor, under the City Hall arch, where you'll find beautiful souvenirs of the city https://www.latiendadeturismodesalamanca.es/es
+DSC02484 The Salamanca Tourist Shop is located in the Plaza Mayor, under the Town Hall clock.
+Here you will find beautiful souvenirs of the city. https://www.latiendadeturismodesalamanca.es/es

-Shopping centers are also an option: El Tormes and Capuchinos in Santa Marta de Tormes, or Vialia on Paseo de la Estación, where, in addition to shopping, you can enjoy your leisure time in their cafes, restaurants, and cinemas.
+Also an option are the shopping centers: El Tormes and Capuchinos, El Corte Inglés (Avda.
+María Auxiliadora) or Vialia on Paseo de la Estación, where in addition to shopping, you can enjoy leisure time in their cafeterias, restaurants and cinemas.